 Discovery calls are a chance for your prospect to get to know you.
 At the same time, it’s an opportunity for you to determine whether they’re a good fit for your business.

 1. What goal is your business trying to achieve right now?

 Not every potential customer is going to have goals your product can solve—and that’s okay!
 Gauge whether your product is a good fit for their company by asking this question.

 2. What are the main roadblocks to reaching that goal?

 Understanding where the prospect has struggled in the past will help you decide how to explain your product to them.
-Say, for example, you’re selling CRM software, and your lead says that past tools they tried were too confusing to implement.
+Say, for example, you’re selling a CRM platform, and your lead says that past tools they tried were too confusing to implement.
 In that case, you could highlight your product’s ease of use to reassure the prospect.

 3. What is at stake if your company doesn’t reach this goal?

-Encourage leads to come to terms with the consequences of not using your product and they’ll be more likely to realize its value.
+Encourage leads to come to terms with the consequences of not using your product and they’ll be more likely to realise its value.
 Leads’ answers will also help you get a sense of how urgently they need a solution.